 Acorns bills itself as the first mobile investment application that lets you open an account on your smartphone.
 Acorns will literally allow you to invest your “spare change.”
 You do this by connecting your mobile phone to your bank accounts and credit cards, and the application will automatically invest your change.
 There is no limit to the number of accounts and credit cards you can link.

-That change is small amounts of money, often less than a dollar, that are adding to your Acorns investment account each time you make a purchase.
+That change is small amounts of money, often less than a dollar, that is adding to your Acorns investment account each time you make a purchase.
 For example, let’s say you purchase a latte at Starbucks for $4.25.
 The purchase will be rounded up to $5, and 75¢ of that will automatically go into your investment account.
-In that way, small amounts will be invested for each purchase, enabling you to save money without even noticing it’s happening.
+In that way, small amounts will be invested for each purchase, enabling you to save money without even noticing it's happening.

 Acorns refer to this as Round-Ups, because the amount of your purchases is rounded up to the next increment.
 You can round up to the nearest dollar or choose a higher amount so your investment growth will happen even faster.
 You can also set scheduled investment deposits, occur daily, weekly or monthly.